general-CbIC/poolex/docs/guides/getting-started.md

 ## Starting pool of workers

-To start a cache you can use either `start/1` or `start_link/1`.
+To start a pool you can use either `start/1` or `start_link/1`.

 ```elixir
 Poolex.start_link(pool_id: :my_pool, worker_module: SomeWorker, workers_count: 10)
 ```

-In general you should place it into your Supervision tree for fault tolerance.
+In general, you should place it into your Supervision tree for fault tolerance.

 ```elixir
 children = [